phalcon-orphanage/docs/ru/reference/controllers.rst

 Injecting Services
 ------------------
-If a controller extends :doc:`Phalcon\\Mvc\\Controller <../api/Phalcon_Mvc_Controller>` then it have easy access to the service container in application.
+If a controller extends :doc:`Phalcon\\Mvc\\Controller <../api/Phalcon_Mvc_Controller>` then it has easy access to the service container in application.
 For example, if we have registered a service like this:

 .. code-block:: php